Policies & Statements

 - Participation in the National Student Survey.

-This policy details how London Film Academy (LFA) aims to practice a clear, fair, explicit and consistent admissions procedure that encourages and supports successful students in their filmmaking endeavours.
-This Admissions Policy complies with relevant legislation and is guided by the principles outlined by the Quality Assurance Agency (QAA)’s UK Quality Code for Higher Education, Chapter B2: Recruitment, Selection and Admission to Higher Education.
+This policy details how London Film Academy (LFA) aims to practice a clear, fair, explicit and consistent recruitment and selection procedure that encourages and supports successful students in their filmmaking endeavours.
+This Recruitment, Selection and Admissions Policy complies with relevant legislation and is guided by the principles outlined by the Ofs.

-The LFA Admisions Policy also includes the following policies:
+The LFA Recruitment, Selection and Admissions Policy also includes the following procedures:

 Access & Participation Statement